Rollczi/LiteDevelopers-docs/docs/documentation/litecommands/features/argument-basic-types.md

+# Supported Basic Argument Types
-# @Arg - Basic Argument Types
+#### @Arg - Use Basic Types to easily validate, parse and get arguments!

+## Supported Basic Types
-LiteCommands supports the following basic types of arguments:
+LiteCommands supports the following basic types of arguments:<br>
 You can use them by adding e.g. `@Arg int` for integer

 | Supported Basic Types | Allowed input                                                         |